liyunpeng/netsecure/区块链/lotus理解.md

 ### State
 In Filecoin, the chain state at any given point is a collection of data stored under a root CID encapsulated in the StateTree, and accessed through the StateManager.
 The state at the chain's head is thus easily tracked and updated in a state root CID.
 (FIXME: Talk about CIDs somewhere, we might want to explain some of the modify/flush/update-root mechanism here.))

-Calculating a Tipset State
+#### 1. Calculating a Tipset State

 Recall that a tipset is a set of blocks that have identical parents (that is, that are built on top of the same tipset).
 The genesis tipset comprises the genesis block(s), and has some state corresponding to it.

 The methods TipSetState() and computeTipSetState() in StateManager are responsible for computing the state that results from applying a tipset.
 This involves applying all the messages included in the tipset, and performing implicit operations like awarding block rewards.
+StateManager 里的TipSetState和computeTipSetState 用来计算 在施加消息后， tipset的状态变化， 这会消费掉tipset的所有消息， 并且分配奖励的隐士操作。

 Any valid block built on top of a tipset ts should have its Parent State Root equal to the result of calculating the tipset state of ts.
+在tipset上的状态根， 应该和计算出的状态根相等。

 Note that this means that all blocks in a tipset must have the same Parent State Root (which is to be expected, since they have the same parent tipset)

-Preparing to apply a tipset
+#### 2. Preparing to apply a tipset

 When StateManager::computeTipsetState() is called with a tipset, ts, it retrieves the parent state root of the blocks in ts.
 It also creates a list of BlockMessages, which wraps the BLS and SecP messages in a block along with the miner that produced the block.

 Control then flows to StateManager::ApplyBlocks(), which builds a VM to apply the messages given to it.
 The VM is initialized with the parent state root of the blocks in ts.
 We apply the blocks in ts in order (see FIXME for ordering of blocks in a tipset).

-Applying a block
+#### 3. Applying a block

 For each block, we prepare to apply the ordered messages (first BLS, then SecP).
 Before applying a message, we check if we have already applied a message with that CID within the scope of this method.
 If so, we simply skip that message; this is how duplicate messages included in the same tipset are skipped (with only the miner of the "first" block to include the message getting the reward).
 For the actual process of message application, see FIXME (need an internal link here), for now we simply assume that the outcome of the VM applying a message is either an error, or a MessageReceipt and some other information.